 Stress Urinary Incontinence

-Urinary Incontinence is Common.
+Urinary incontinence is common.
 We can help.

 According to a recent report from the CDC, more than 50% of women who are at least 65 years old have urinary incontinence.